-Lawmakers push for pandemic probe modeled on 9/11 Commission ‘to fully reckon with the lessons’
+'There’s more work to do’: Lawmakers push pandemic probe modeled on 9/11 Commission

 Congress launched its initial investigations into the government’s coronavirus response in early 2020, with lawmakers in both parties asking why the United States fell short on providing tests, protective equipment and other key supplies to fight the pandemic.
 In April, the House set up its select subcommittee focused on the virus; it was framed as a bipartisan endeavor to oversee trillions of dollars in federal spending in congressional rescue packages, but it increasingly focused on Trump administration missteps in the run-up to the 2020 election.

-Nearly two years, about 20 interviews and hundreds of thousands of pages of federal documents later, Democrats on that panel say they have uncovered new details, such as then-White House adviser Stephen Hatfill detailing how Trump’s failed election challenges distracted from the administration’s virus response.
-The panel also produced a 46-page report in December, summarizing its probes into political interference, pandemic relief and how sectors such as the meatpacking industry failed to protect workers.
-Aides say they are still waiting on document requests made during the Trump administration.
+Nearly two years, about 20 interviews and hundreds of thousands of pages of federal documents later, Democrats on that panel say they have uncovered new details of mismanagement, such as then-White House adviser Stephen Hatfill’s detailing how Trump’s failed election challenges distracted from the administration’s virus response.
+The panel also produced a 46-page report in December summarizing its probes into political interference, pandemic relief and how sectors such as the meatpacking industry failed to protect workers.
+Aides say they are still awaiting documents requested during the Trump administration.

 But the panel’s work has increasingly devolved into dueling news releases, with lawmakers unable to agree on the focus of their probes or even what key witnesses tell them.

-In October, for instance, Democrats on the panel released snippets of a private interview with Deborah Birx, the coordinator of Trump’s coronavirus response.
-According to Clyburn, Birx confirmed that Trump’s actions “undermined the nation’s ability to respond effectively” to the pandemic.
+In October, for instance, Democrats on the panel released snippets of a private interview with Deborah Birx, the coordinator of the White House response to the coronavirus.
+According to Clyburn, Birx confirmed that Trump’s actions had “undermined the nation’s ability to respond effectively” to the pandemic.
 But the panel’s Republicans put out their own memorandum that used Birx’s quotes to support their criticism of Biden, such as her assertion that the current U.S. government was not doing enough to save lives.

 The panel also has clashed with Peter Navarro, Trump’s former trade adviser, who has claimed that Democrats’ probe is a “witch hunt” and refused to comply with subpoenas to turn over documents and sit for an interview.